NVIDIA/TensorRT-LLM/examples/quantization/README.md

     - int8_wo: Actually nothing is applied to weights.
 Weights are quantized to INT8 channel wise when TRTLLM building the engine.
     - int4_wo: Same as int8_wo but in INT4.
     - full_prec: No quantization.
 - autoq_format: Specific quantization algorithms will be searched in auto quantization.
 The algorithm must in ['fp8', 'int4_awq', 'w4a8_awq', 'int8_sq'] and you can use ',' to separate more than one quantization algorithms(e.g. --autoq_format fp8,int4_awq,w4a8_awq).
+Note: 'int8_sq' can't be used together with 'fp8' now.
 - auto_quantize_bits: Effective bits constraint for auto quantization.
 If not set, regular quantization without auto quantization search will be applied.
 Note: it must be set within correct range otherwise it will be set by lowest value if possible.
+For example, the weights of LLMs have 16 bits defaultly and there will be 40% weight compression if we set `auto_quantize_bits` to 9.6 (9.6 / 16 = 0.6), which means the average bits of the weights are 9.6 but not 16.
+However, which format to choose is determined by solving an optimization problem, so you should generate the according checkpoint manually if you want to customize your checkpoint formats.
+The format of mixed precision checkpoint will be described in detail below.
 - output_dir: Path to save the quantized checkpoint.
 - dtype: Specify data type of model when loading from Hugging Face.
 - kv_cache_dtype: Specify kv cache data type.